djsurt/io/coders/python/README.md

 	source env/bin/activate  # On Windows .\env\Scripts\activate
 	python --version

-Even in a virtual environment, pyenv global will update your machine.
+Even in a virtual environment, "pyenv global" will update your machine.
-For OpenWebUI you can use the technique above for Python 3.11 Python 3.12 was not compatible with the OpenWebUI build Jul 22, 2024.
+[For OpenWebUI projects](/projects/location/setup) you can use the technique above to use Python 3.11.
+Python 3.12 was not compatible with the OpenWebUI build as of Jul 22, 2024.

 To move your entire machine default forward, run `pyenv global 3.12.2`